-ese emj Contract/ Order Payment Clause Type of Payment Request Supply Service Construction offayment Office Allocation Method 52.232-1, Payments; 52.232-2, Payments under Fixed-Price Research and Developme Contracts; 52.232-3, Payments under Personal Services Contracts; 52.232-4, Payments under Transportat Contracts and Transportat Related Services Contracts; and 52.232-6, Payments under Communic Service Contracts with Common Carriers ion ion- X X N/A Line Item Specific proration.
-If there is more than one ACRN within a deliverable line or deliverable subline item, the funds will be allocated in the same proportion as the amount of funding currently unliquidated for each ACRN on the deliverable line or deliverable subline item for which payment is requested.

-Contract/ Order Payment Clause Type of Payment Request Supply Service Constructi olayment Office Allocation Method 52.232-5, Payments Under Fixed- Price Construction Contracts Construction Payment Invoice onN/A N/A X Line Item specific by fiscal year.
-If there is more than one ACRN within a deliverable line or deliverable subline item, the funds will be allocated using the oldest funds.
-In the event of a deliverable line or deliverable subline item with two ACRNs with the same fiscal year, those amounts will be prorated to the available unliquidated funds for that year.

-Osc Omy Contract/ Order Payment Clause Type of Payment Request Supply Service Construction offayment Office Allocation Method 52.232-16, Progress Payments Progress Payment X X N/A Contract-wide proration.
+Contract/Order Payment Clause Type of Payment Request Supply Service Construction Payment Office Allocation Method 52.232-1, Payments; 52.232-2, Payments under Fixed-Price Research and Development Contracts; 52.232-3, Payments under Personal Services Contracts; 52.232-4, Payments under Transportation Contracts and Transportation-Related Services Contracts; and 52.232-6, Payments under Communication Service Contracts with Common Carriers Invoice X X N/A Line item specific proration.
+If there is more than one ACRN within a deliverable line item or deliverable subline item, the funds will be allocated in the same proportion as the amount of funding currently unliquidated for each ACRN on the deliverable line or deliverable subline item for which payment is requested.
+52.232-5, Payments Under Fixed-Price Construction Contracts Construction and Facilities Management Invoice N/A N/A X Line item specific by fiscal year.
+If there is more than one ACRN within a deliverable line or deliverable subline item, the funds will be allocated using the oldest funds first.
+In the event of a deliverable line or deliverable subline item with two or more ACRNs with the same fiscal year, those amounts will be prorated to the available unliquidated funds for that year.
+52.232-16, Progress Payments (excluding contracts with multiple lot progress payments) Progress Payment X X N/A Contract-wide proration.
 Funds shall be allocated in the same proportion as the amount of funding currently unliquidated for each ACRN.
-Progress Payments are considered contract level financing, and the "contract price" shall reflect the fixed price portion of the contract per FAR 32.501-3.
+Progress payments are considered contract level financing, and the "contract price" shall reflect the fixed-price portion of the contract per FAR 32.501-3.